RolandHewage/template-github/github_new_commit_to_google_sheet_row/README.md

 12. Exchange Auth code for tokens.
 13. Copy Access token and Refresh token.
 Put it on the config(Config.toml) file.

-## Configuring the Integration Template
+## Configuring the integration template

 1. Create new spreadsheet.
 2. Rename the sheet if you want.